David Ackles: Legacy

 Ackles's songs were occasionally played by others.
 In 1968, Julie Driscoll & the Brian Auger Trinity had a minor UK hit with Ackles's song "Road to Cairo."
 This song was also recorded by Howard Jones in 1990 on Elektra Records' compilation Rubáiyát.
 Martin Carthy performed "His Name is Andrew," on the 1971 album Landfall, and Spooky Tooth's 1970 album The Last Puff included their version of "Down River," which the Hollies also released in 1972 on their album Romany.
+Harry Belafonte recorded a cover of "Subway to the Country" for the album Harry & Lena (1970).

 His first three albums were reissued in 1994 and again in 2000.
 The 1994 Elektra reissues generated modest sales and a number of praise-filled articles, which raised hopes that Ackles was on the verge of a new career as a rediscovered cult favorite.
 Not long before his death in 1999, there was a resurgence of interest in the UK.

 After his death, there were obituaries in several major British newspapers that eulogized Ackles's talent.

+In 2007, Elektra UK prepared a 2 CD set, called There Is A River: The Elektra Recordings that contained the entirety of his first three albums plus seven unreleased songs and two singles versions, and liner notes from Elvis Costello and Bernie Taupin.
+They went so far as to release advance 2 CD-R promo sets with cover artwork.
+But, as it states at Discogs, "This release was scheduled for 2007-06 but only made it as far as the test pressing (and promo) stage before being cancelled due to legal conflicts with Ackles' estate."